How Much Does It Cost to Check a Credit Report in a NYC Rental Application

 Depending on the company, these can cost anywhere from $30 to $50.
 Companies like Cozy will furnish a full report for $39.00.

 Others are more affordable, at around $10 to $20.
-It all depends on who you work with, though it’s worrisome if you have a fee that’s over $50.
+It all depends on who you work with, though it's worrisome if you have a fee over $50.

 What Else Do Landlords Do With These Reports?

 Some landlords will also use background checks as a way to verify employment.
-They need to know you make a steady income, and won’t be bailing on their rent.
+They need to know you make a steady income and won't be bailing on their rent.

 Verifying employment is a very hands-on process, which may or may not involve calling the employer to confirm everything.